Codex Koridethi: Text of the codex

 The Greek text of the Gospel of Matthew chapters 1-14, and the whole of the Gospel of Luke and Gospel of John is considered to be more or less a representative of the Byzantine text-type, while the text of the Gospel of Mark has been considered to be a representative of the Caesarean text-type.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.

 The Caesarean text-type, initially identified by biblical scholar Burnett Hillman Streeter, has been contested by several text-critics, such as Kurt and Barbara Aland.
 The text of Matthew chapters 14-28 has been considered to be a representative of the Alexandrian text-type.
 Aland placed it in Category II of his New Testament manuscript classification system.
 Category II manuscripts are described as being manuscripts "of a special quality, i.e., manuscripts with a considerable proportion of the early text, but which are marked by alien influences.
 These influences are usually of smoother, improved readings, and in later periods by infiltration by the Byzantine text."
 It lacks the text of the Pericope Adulterae (John 7:53-8:11).

+Textual critic Hermann von Soden classified the manuscript among his I^{α} group, a sub-group of manuscripts he believed represented his "Jerusalem" (I) text: Codex Bezae, Uncial 079, minuscules 21, 28, 372, 544, 565, 700, 1542, 1654, the Old Latin, and the Old Syriac.
+This grouping is apparently "wie namentlich M[ar]k deutlich zeigt" (particularly shown in Mark). von Soden describes Kordethi as providing a "eine sehr wertvolle Parallele zu [Bezae]" (very valuable parallel to [Bezae]), and after Bezae is "der beste Zeuge von I^{α}" (the best evidence of I^{α}).